7 Times Baking Soda & Hydrogen Peroxide Make a Stellar Cleaning Combination

 5. Whiten grout.

-Dirty grout is everyone’s cleaning nemesis and it’s not an easy one to defeat.
-To whiten grubby grout lines, spray with hydrogen peroxide, let it sit a bit, and then come back and sprinkle with baking soda.
+Dirty grout is everyone’s cleaning nemesis, and it’s not an easy one to defeat.
+To whiten grubby grout lines, spray them with hydrogen peroxide, let it sit a bit, and then come back and sprinkle with baking soda.
 Scrub with an old toothbrush or small cleaning brush.
 Rinse and wipe clean.

 6. Remove stains.